38 Questions (and Answers) About the Great Jack O’Lantern Blaze

 12. Is there anything else like this anywhere else?

 Absolutely not!
 This event is so one-of-a-kind, the name (and the ‘Blaze’ shorthand) are registered trademarks!

-If you’re ready to be scared out of your mind, pay a visit to Horseman’s Hollow at Philipsburg Manor, a Historic Hudson Valley event back for its seventh year and designed to scare the pants off of you (not literally, of course).
-Click here for details!
+If you’re ready to be scared out of your mind, pay a visit to Horseman’s Hollow at Philipsburg Manor, a Historic Hudson Valley event back for its tenth year and designed to scare the pants off of you (not literally, of course).

-New this year at Sunnyside, the homestead of Washington Irving, is Sunnyside: Home of the ‘Legend’, where you can learn all about the man behind the famous Legend of Sleepy Hollow.
+At Sunnyside, the homestead of Washington Irving, experience Home of the ‘Legend’, where you can learn all about the man behind the famous Legend of Sleepy Hollow.
 This daytime event is perfect for all ages and a great way to spend the day before our evening events.